 There are two easy ways to keep track of your progress to 1000 Books: reading log sheets and the 1000 Books app.

-Get your reading log sheets at the 2nd Floor Check Out Desk or Download it in PDF form.
+Get your reading log sheets at the 2nd Floor Check Out Desk or download the log sheet:

 Want to use the app instead?
 Get it on your device: